IT University of Copenhagen: History

 In 2004, the university moved to its own new building in Ørestad, a newly developed area in Copenhagen on the island of Amager.
 The new building was designed by Danish architect Henning Larsen.
 The university is located right between the University of Copenhagen's new South Campus and the headquarters of the Danish Broadcasting Corporation (DR), and close to the DR Byen metro station.
 In 2020, the university extended its campus, taking over facilities in the neighboring DR complex.

-Administration and Organisation
+Administration and оrganization

 The IT University is governed by a board consisting of 9 members: 5 members recruited from outside of the university form the majority of the board, 1 member is appointed by the scientific staff, 1 member is appointed by the administrative staff, and 2 members are appointed by the university students.
 The Vice Chancellor is appointed by the university board.
-The Vice Chancellor in turn appoints deans and deans appoint heads of departments.
-There is no faculty senate and faculty is not involved in the appointment of Vice Chancellor, deans, or department heads.
+The Vice Chancellor in turn appoints deans and deans appoint heads of secions.
+There is no faculty senate and faculty is not involved in the appointment of Vice Chancellor, deans, or section heads.